ajagow/ComputerGraphics/Assignment4_TexturedModel/README.md

 *TODO*: Please edit the following information in your assignment

 * Name and partners name(At most 1 partner for this Assignment):

+Anika Jagow and partner was Noelle Wong
 * How many hours did it take you to complete this Assignment?

+Too many lol.  maybe 10ish hours?
 * Did you collaborate or share ideas with any other students/TAs/Professors?

+Erik
 * Did you use any external resources?
   * (tbd if any)
   * (tbd if any)
   * (tbd if any)
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?

+It was super cool to see how a 2d texture can be applied to a 3D object!

 ## Description